 Health & Safety

 You will need to apply for travel insurance before you study abroad.
-Pratt offers HTH Worldwide Insurance to be purchased by its students traveling abroad and will assign it to those who need it.
+Pratt offers AETNA Insurance to be purchased by its students traveling abroad and will assign it to those who need it.
 It will be up to the students to waive the required health insurance if covered by a policy on his/her parents health plan.
-The office of education abroad will register you with HTH should you need its services.
+The office of education abroad will register you with AETNA should you need its services.
 Please visit this link to view the highlights of the plan.

 Medical facilities and services will not be the same in every country.
 It is important to understand as much as possible about the facilities and services in your host country before you should need them.

 - Be sure you obtain information when you arrive abroad about medical facilities and services in your host city/country.
 You will need to understand where to go for common health needs (i.e., cold, stomachache, flu, etc.) and where to go for emergencies, as well as how medical services are paid for (i.e., out-of-pocket by the student, by insurance, by the host country or institution, etc.).